CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 ### Design
-Use a PUT HTTPS method to take class data from the master list of classes and add them to your own personnel list of classes this is used to make a schedule based on the classes in your personnel list.
+* The HTTP method for this feature is PUT which the client would take a class from the list and add it to their personal schedule pool
+* There are no required parameters for this feature
+* The body for this feature would contain the name of the class so it can be sorted and added to the clients personal schedule pool
+* The status code would be "200 OK" if compiled properly
+* There would be no response for this feature

 ### QA